webrecorder/wombat/README.md

 rewrites through targeted JavaScript overrides.

-Wombat was originally included in and distributed as part of [pywb](https://github.com/webrecorder/pywb) but has now been refactored and split off into this module for improved maintainance.
+Wombat was originally included in and distributed as part of [pywb](https://github.com/webrecorder/pywb) but has now been refactored and split off into this module for improved maintenance.

 pywb release >=2.3 rely on this standalone module.
 This standalone module now includes a thorough testing suite that checks for the correctness of